 - 1/4 cup liquid smoke

 - 1/4 cup soy sauce

 - 1 1/2 teaspoons kosher salt

 - 1/2 teaspoon cayenne pepper (or to taste)

 Gather the ingredients.

 Wrap the beef in plastic wrap and freeze 30 to 60 minutes until firm, but not rock-hard.
 (This makes it easier to slice evenly.)

 Using a sharp knife, slice the beef across the grain into thin strips about 1/4-inch thick.

 Place liquid smoke, soy sauce, Worcestershire sauce, salt, pepper, garlic powder, onion powder, and cayenne pepper in a large zip-top freezer bag; seal and squish to combine.
-Or, combine these ingredients in a jar first, shake to mix, and pour into a zip-top freezer bag.

 Place beef strips in the marinade, re-seal, and toss to coat.
 Open bag, squeeze out all the air, seal, and refrigerate for 12 hours or overnight.